ibm-vpc/terraform-provider-ibm/website/docs/d/is_instance_profiles.html.markdown

         Nested schema for `network_bandwidth_mode`:
         - `default` - (string) The maximum number of network attachments supported by an instance using this profile.
         - `type` - (string) The minimum number of network attachments supported by an instance using this profile.
+        - `values` - (String) The supported network bandwidth modes for an instance with this profile.
-        - `values` - (String) The type for this profile field, Ex: range or dependent.
+        - `value` - (String) The value for this profile field.

   - `network_interface_count` - (List)